 Nearly 80% of total general fund revenue comes from just two sources, the property tax and state aid from the Commonwealth.
 The City continues to support the dual goals of diversifying its revenue base while more closely matching revenues with its economic strengths.
-While always a concern, controlling the growth in property taxes for residents and businesses has recently become top priority for the Mayor.

-Recent trends in the property tax highlight the dangers of the City relying too heavily on one source of revenue.
-The average single-family tax bill has increased 69.5% between FY02 and FY08, and the percentage of the total tax levy being born by residents versus businesses has increased from 30% to nearly 40% during the same period
+Recent trends in the property tax and state aid highlight the dangers of the City relying too heavily on so few sources of revenue.
+The average single-family property tax bill has increased 58.7% between FY02 and FY09, and the percentage of the total tax levy being born by residents versus businesses has increased from 30% to nearly 36% during the same period.